 Désastre, where the Viscount of the Royal Court of Jersey (Viscount) is appointed by the Court.

-Creditors' winding up, where a liquidator is appointed by the company's shareholders and creditors.
+Creditors' winding up, where a liquidator is appointed by the company's shareholders.

 Order of priority

 The order of priority is essentially the same as follows: